Describing Quasi-Graphic Matroids: Biased-graphic matroids

-\begin{proof} Let $M$ be a connected biased graphic matroid that is not quasi-graphic, and let $H$ be a graph for $M$.
-By Theorem \ref{thm:BG_with_2conngraph_is_QG}, $H$ is not 2-connected.
+\begin{proof} Let $M$ be a connected biased-graphic matroid that is not quasi-graphic, and let $H$ be a connected graph for $M$.
+By Theorem \ref{P:BraceletChoice}, $H$ is not 2-connected.
 Consider a block $K$ of $H$.
-To each cutvertex of $H$ in $K$ there corresponds a 2-separation of $M$; let $M_K$ be the torso of $M$ obtained from this star of 2-separations.
-This torso has an extra edge $l_v$ for each cutvertex $v$ of $H$ in $K$.
-Let $K'$ be the graph obtained from $K$ by adding $l_v$ as a loop at $v$.
-Then $M_K$ is a biased graphic matroid with graph $K'$, and is either frame or lifted-graphic since $K'$ is 2-connected.
-We call $K$ a {\em lift} block if $M_K$ is lifted-graphic, and a {\em frame} block otherwise.
+To each cut vertex of $H$ in $K$ there corresponds a 2-separation of $M$; let $M_K$ be the matroid in the 2-sum decomposition of $M$ corresponding to this star of 2-separations.
+This matroid has an extra element $e_v$ for each cut vertex $v$ of $H$ in $K$; the graph $K^+$ obtained from $K$ by adding $e_v$ as a loop incident to $v$ is a graph for $M_K$.
+And $M_K$ is either frame or lifted-graphic since $K^+$ is 2-connected.
+Call $K$ a {\em lift block} if $M_K$ is lifted-graphic, and a {\em frame block} otherwise.

 If $M_K$ is lifted-graphic then it is unaltered by moving all the loops to be incident with the same vertex $v$ of $K$.
 In $H$ this corresponds to replacing each edge from a vertex $w$ outside $K$ to $K$ with an edge from $w$ to $v$.
-We now carry out this operation for all lift blocks; the matroid $M$ is unaffected.
-After doing this, the union of all frame blocks is a connected subgraph $G$ of $H$.
-For any vertex $v$ of $G$, let $G_v$ be the union of all blocks of $H$ which are cut from $G$ by $v$.
+Carry out this operation for all lift blocks; the matroid $M$ is unaffected.
+After these operations, the union of all frame blocks is a connected subgraph $G$ of $H$.
+For each vertex $v$ of $G$, let $G_v$ be the union of all lift blocks of $H$ which are cut from $G$ by $v$.
 Then $M$ is given as above from $G$ and the $G_v$. \end{proof}

+{ We close with a list of statements that together provide necessary and sufficient conditions for a given graph $G$ to be a framework for a given matroid $M$, each of which may be checked in time polynomial in $|E(M)|$.
+The operation inverse to vertex identification is \emph{vertex cleaving}.